Beehive burner

 Teepee or beehive burners are used to dispose of waste wood in logging yards and sawdust from sawmills by incineration.
 As a result, they produce a large quantity of smoke and ash, which is vented directly into the atmosphere without filtering, contributing to poor air quality.
 The burners are considered to be a major source of air pollution and have been phased out in most areas.
-There are a few beehive burners remaining in Western Canada.

-Teepee burners went out of general use in the Northwestern United States in the early 1970s, and are prohibited from operation in Oregon, as well as southwestern Washington State.
-The wood waste is now used as a component in various forest products, such as pellet fuel, particle board and mulch.
+Teepee burners went out of general use in the Northwestern United States by the mid 1970s, and are prohibited from operation in Oregon, as well as southwestern Washington State.
+There are a few derelict beehive burners remaining in California, Oregon, Washington State, and Western Canada.
+The majority of wood waste is now recycled and used as a component in various forest products, such as pellet fuel, particle board, and mulch.